ywu20/sockemfia/README.md

    - We will be using a sockets in order to create a server to connect multiple clients to a server (for gameplay and chat with other players).
    - Working with files will be used to have the server communicate with the client and the client with the server.
    - Allocating memory will be used in order to work with structs to contain player data and in order to work with some user input.
-   - Using forking in order to have a timer for voting and discussion phases of the game.
+   - Using forking in order to have a timer for voting and running the discussion phases of the game.
+It will also be used in order to recieve the notification that game has ended when standard in is busy with waiting for a player to enter something.
    - Signals will be used in order to handle an event where the whole server goes down and ensure that the client isn't left in the dark.
    #### How you are breaking down the project and who is responsible for which parts.
    - Explain game rules at the start. - Yuqing